ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

         require(balance0 <= uint112(-1) && balance1 <= uint112(-1), 'UniswapV2: OVERFLOW');
 ```

-If the update makes either balance higher than 2^111 (so it would be interpreted as a negative number) refuse
+If either balance0 or balance1 (uint256) is higher than uint112(-1) (=2^112-1) (so it overflows & wraps back to 0 when converted to uint112) refuse
-to do it to prevent overflows.
+to continue the \_update to prevent overflows.
 With a normal token that can be subdivided into 10^18 units, this means each
-exchange is limited to about 2.5\*10^15 of each tokens.
+exchange is limited to about 5.1\*10^15 of each tokens.
 So far that has not been a problem.

 ```solidity
         uint32 blockTimestamp = uint32(block.timestamp % 2**32);